openstack-archive/tripleo-specs/specs/stein/podman.rst

 It is proposed to add support for Podman CLI (beside Docker CLI) in TripleO to manage the creation, deletion, inspection of our containers.
-We would have a new parameter called ContainerCli in TripleO, that if set to 'podman', will make the container provisionning done with Podman CLI and not Docker CLI.
+We would have a new parameter called ContainerCli in TripleO, that if set to 'podman', will make the container provisioning done with Podman CLI and not Docker CLI.

 Because there is no daemon, there are some problems that we needs to solve: